hoavu-cs/aku-chess-engine/README.md

 ## Strength and Performance

 The engine currently plays rapid chess at an estimated **~3100-3400 ELO** (subject to further testing).
-The main goal is to improve the strength through **exploring new ideas** mainly in the **search algorithm**.
+The main goal is to improve the strength through exploring new ideas in the search algorithm.
 In my opinion, there should be a clean search algorithm to replace or encapsulate multiple heuristics that take a lot of manual effort in finetuning (i.e., I want to bypass this as much as possible).

-Though my current focus for this engine is the search algorithm, I'd like to train my own NNUE at some point.

-Current ideas I would like to explore:
-- Instead of finetuning parameters heavily, can we use some sort of ensemble methods?
-- ML-based move ordering.
-- Probabilistic pruning.

 I'm new to chess development so any suggestion is welcome.
 Currently, the engine is pretty strong and based on some simple concepts:

 - Alpha-beta search, iterative deepening, and transposition tables
-- Futility pruning
-- Reverse futility pruning
-- Null move pruning
+- Futility pruning, reverse futility pruning, null move pruning
 - History score
 - Killer move (1 slot per ply)
 - Principle variation search
 - Late move reduction
-- Extensions
+- Extensions (check, one-reply, singular)
 - LazySMP

 Progress is currently tracked using Sequential Probability Ratio Test [SPRT LOG](https://github.com/hoavu-cs/aku-chess-engine/tree/main/sprt).